-Definitely do a search for something like GoDaddy if it’s a domain name that you want.
+Definitely search for something like GoDaddy if it’s a domain name that you want.
 It should not really cost you more than eleven dollars or less or a little bit more a year to host a domain name.
 Now, this week, a client came to me.
 He is an attorney, and he wanted to buy an additional domain that he felt could benefit his business, and this domain name was valued at $17,000, which is a lot of money for a domain name.
 How do you decide whether this is worth investing in?
 Now, firstly, look at it in terms of whether it’s going to yield you any traffic.
 Traffic from the standpoint of keyword analysis on Google is super important.
 If it’s not going to give you any traffic, then they don’t get it.
-The second thing is it associated with a pre-existing website.
+The second thing is it is associated with a pre-existing website.
 If so, then take a look at what that website is doing, what kind of traffic it is draining, what kind of leads it’s actually getting, and, last of all, take a look at whether it’s actually going to add value to your bottom line and, by that, I mean lead generation.
 Quite often, the domain name is associated with a branding strategy and if that does not work, then don’t buy the domain name, and with that I back to you Bharat.

 Thanks, Hema.
 It is great to have you…

 There are TWO ways you can value domain names –

 - Look up what other similar domain names are selling for.
 Visit namebio.com, namejet.com, buydomains.com, to see what other similar domains are selling for.
 For example – if your domain is homeappraisal.net, what are other sites with the word ‘appraisal’, and extension .net selling for.
 When I looked up homeappraisal.net on namebio.com two transactions showed up appraisalpro.net sold for $800 in 2011 and accurateappraisals.net sold for $488 in 2006.